-Opportunities to work in the fast-paced recruitment and HR industries exist all over the UK…
+Almost 100,000 people work in the fast-paced recruitment and human resources (HR) sector, with job opportunities available all over the UK…

-For job roles in this sector, see graduate jobs in recruitment and HR.
+For more examples of job roles in this sector, see graduate jobs in recruitment and HR.

-Graduates entering the recruitment and HR sector can expect:
+There are several things that graduates entering the recruitment and HR sector can expect.

 To find out more about typical salaries and working conditions in your chosen career, see types of jobs.

-The uncertain economic climate means that there are changes in staffing levels in all organisations.
-This requires HR to use its expertise in change management to ensure that organisations maintain the talent and skills needed.
+Talent management is also a growth area.
+This is a reaction to companies placing more emphasis on attracting, retaining and developing the best employees.
+The uncertain economic climate means that there are changes to staffing levels across all organisations.
+This requires recruitment professionals to ensure that organisations retain the talent and skills they need.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.